ExpediaGroup/kamae/README.md

 Versioning for the project is performed by the [semantic-release](https://semantic-release.gitbook.io/semantic-release/) package.
 When a pull request is merged into the `main` branch, the package version will be automatically updated based on the squashed commit message from the PR title.

 Commits prefixed with `fix:` will trigger a patch version update, `feat:` will trigger a minor version update, and `BREAKING CHANGE:` will trigger a major version update.
+Note `BREAKING CHANGE:` needs to be in the commit body/footer as detailed [here](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 All other commit prefixes will trigger no version update.
 PR titles should therefore be prefixed accordingly.